 It takes less than 3 minutes for a hacker to hack or delete the contents of every website sharing the same shared hosting account files space.

-If this is not the risk you wish to take with your business then a reseller type hosting plan is your more secure option.
+If this is not a risk you wish to take with your business then a reseller type hosting plan is your more secure option.
 A reseller hosting plan is one in which you may set up separate FTP username and passwords for each client, such that no accounts share the same files space. cPanel WHM (Web Hosting Manager) is currently the best and easiest to use reseller control panel.
 To locate a secure cPanel WHM web host type this into Google:

 “cpanel whm with daily malware scanning“